Last Updated on October 5, 2022 by Ellen Christian

 7. Ankle Booties With Shorts and Jeans

 The last one is for the warmer months when wearing shorts seems more appropriate!
 I love to wear ankle booties with shorts in the summertime because it adds a little bit of edge to an otherwise casual look.
-Booties give your feet some extra coverage from the heat, which is a nice change-up from sandals!
+Booties give your feet extra coverage from the heat, which is a nice change-up from sandals!

 The key here is to make sure they’re not too tall so that your ankles aren’t covered up completely by the bootie itself.
 It should end just above or below your ankle and be slim enough to show off your skin!